-After discussions with the FBI, the U.S. Embassy and the Salvadoran government, we have developed the following rough chronology of events surrounding the Executive Branch's handling of the statements made by the American officer:
+Afterdiscussion with the FBI, the U.S. Embassy and the Salvadoran, we have developed the following rough chronology of events surrounding the Executive Branch's handling of the statements made by the American officer:

-- 1) Dec.
-20, 1989--date of a conversation the American officer claims to have had with Salvadoran Col. Carlos Aviles, during which Col. Aviles told the officer of another conversation in which Col. Benavides allegedly admitted his involvement in the murders to Lt.
+1) Dec.
+20, 1989 -- date of a conversation the American officer claims to have had with

+- Salvadoran Col. Carlos Aviles, during which Col. Aviles told the officer of another conversation in which Col. Benavides allegedly admitted his involvement in the murders to Lt.
 Col. Manuel Rivas, the director of the SIU. - 2) Dec.
-25, 1989-the officer writes a letter to his sister describing the conversation with Col. Aviles.
-The letter does not mention prior knowledge. - 3) Jan.
-2, 1990--the officer informs his superiors at the embassy of the conversation with Col. Aviles.
+25, 1989 -- the officer writes a letter to his sister describing the conversation with Col. Aviles.
+The letter does not mention prior knowledge. - 3) Jan 2, 1990 -- the officer informs his superiors at the embassy of the conversation with Col. Aviles.
 Again, there is no mention of prior knowledge.
-Embassy officers inform Salvadoran Chief of Staff Col. Ponce.
+Embassy officials inform the Salvadoran Chief of Staff Col. Ponce.
 Col. Aviles denies that the conversation took place. - 4) Jan.
-3-6--both the officer and Col. Aviles take lie detector tests.
+3-6, 1990 -- both the officer and Col. Aviles take lie detector tests.
 In both cases, the results either indicate deception or are inconclusive. - 5) Jan.
-6-- the officer departs for the United States. - Jan.
-12--During a videotaped interrogation by the FBI in Washington, D.C., the officer adds several new elements to his story: - --he claims that Col. Aviles visited the military school in late October, at the direction of Col. Ponce, to persuade Col. Benavides not to proceed with plans to kill the Jesuits at the UCA; - --he claims to have been told by Col. Aviles on November 15th, the day of the murders, that the military was planning to carry out an operation against the UCA that night; and

---he claims that Col. Aviles visited his room early on the morning of the 16th, at roughly the time the murders were taking place.

-Jan.
-13--the FBI provides the U.S. Embassy and Assistant Secretary of State Aronson with a summary of the officer's statement.
-Signed statements and a videotape are later provided to the Embassy.

-Jan.
-14--the officer calls the FBI to say that the elements of his story indicating prior knowledge of the crimes are not true.

-Jan.
-18--the officer formally recants his statements concerning prior knowledge.

-Sept.
-28--an Embassy official comes across the officer's statement concerning prior knowledge in preparation for the officer's formal testimony in El Salvador.

-Sept.
-29--the officer testifies before the judge in San Salvador and includes in his opening statement a denial of any prior knowledge.

-early October--Executive branch officials discuss whether or not to make the officer's statement concerning prior knowledge available to the judicial authorities in El Salvador.
+6, 1990 -- the officer departs for the United States. - 6) Jan.
+12, 1990 -- during a videotaped interrogation by the FBI in Washington, D.C. the officer adds several new elements to his story: - --he claims that Col. Aviles visited the military school in late October 1989, at the direction of Col. Ponce, to persuade Col. Benavides not to proceed with plans to kill the Jesuits at the UCA; - --he claims to have been told by Col. Aviles on November 15th, the day of the murders, that the militarywas panning to carry out an operation against the UCA that night; and - --he claims that Col. Aviles visited his room early on the morning of the 16th, at roughly the time the murders were taking place. - 7) Jan.
+13, 1990 -- the FBI provides the U.S. Embassy and Assistant Secretary of State Aronson with a summary of the officers's statement.
+Signed statements and a videotape are later provided to the embassy. - 8) Jan.
+14, 1990 -- the officer calls the FBI to say that the elements of his story indicating prior knowledge of the crimes are not true. - 9) Jan.
+18, 1990 -- the officer formally recants his statement concerning prior knowledge. - 10) Sept.
+28, 1990 -- an Embassy official comes across the officer's statement concerning prior knowledge in preparation for the officer's formal testimony in El Salvador. - 11) Sept 29, 1990 -- the officer testifies before the judge in San Salvador and includes in his opening statement a denial of any prior knowledge. - 12) early October 1990 -- Executive branch officials discuss whether or not to make the officer's statement concerning prior knowledge available to judicial authorities in El Salvador.

-mid October--Rep. Moakley learns of prior knowledge statement and asks that it be transmitted immediately to the judge in San Salvador.

-October 22--Judge Zamora's records indicate informal receipt of the officer's statements.
+- 13) mid October 1990 -- Rep. Moakley learns of prior knowledge statement and asks that it be transmitted immediately to the judge in San Salvador. - 14) Oct.
+22, 1990 -- Judge Zamora's record indicate informal receipt of the officer's statements.
 The Government of El Salvador subsequently makes a formal request to the United States for the videotape and related documents.

-The obvious question is why U.S. authorities did not make the officer's statement concerning prior knowledge available to

-Salvadoran judicial authorities early last year.
+The obvious question is why U.S. authorities did not make the officer's statement concerning prior knowledge available to Salvadoran judicial authorities early last year.